stefanvictora/hue-scheduler/CONTEXT.md

 _Avoid_: Weekday flag, days flag

 **Scene Schedule**:
-A Hue scene whose name contains a schedule expression that the scheduler can evaluate.
-A scene name with an invalid expression is not a Scene Schedule.
+A Hue scene whose name contains a valid schedule expression and optional flags that the scheduler can evaluate.
+A name that cannot be parsed is treated as an ordinary scene name.
 _Avoid_: Scheduled scene, parseable scene

-**Scene Schedule Candidate**:
-A Hue scene whose name has the recognizable form of a Scene Schedule but contains an invalid schedule expression or flag.
-It is rejected with a diagnostic rather than treated as an ordinary scene.
-_Avoid_: Broken schedule, malformed scene

 **Scene Recall**:
 Applying the complete stored action set of a Hue scene.
 A Scene Recall is equivalent to a requested state only when their action targets and payloads match, regardless of ordering.